thomasWeise/moptipy/README.md

     print(td.resolve_inside(  # so we know algorithm, instance, and seed "rls_swap2/demo/rls_swap2_demo_0x5a9363100a272f12.txt")
           .read_all_str())  # read file into string (which then gets printed)
-# When leaving "while", the temp dir will be deleted
+# When leaving "while", the temp directory will be deleted
 ```

 The example log file printed by the above code will then look something like this: